 - All decorations and trash must be removed from the park within the permitted time period.
-Additional will apply if park has to provide any cleanup or repair damage.
+Additional charges will apply if park has to provide any cleanup or repair of damage.

 - Additional documents may be required, including a Certificate of Liability Insurance, a performance bond, and/or a permit from the City of Vancouver.
 The National Park Service staff member facilitating your request will discuss these with you as necessary, depending on the size, scope, and type of activity being proposed.

-- A permit application is required to reserve the Picnic Shelter for exclusive use.
+- A permit application is required to reserve the Picnic Shelter.
 Reservations for the Picnic Shelter can be made up to six months in advance.
-Fill out the inquiry form below for date availability and an application request.
+Please request a permit application; see contact information below.